 Take someone like Michael Phelps, for instance.
 Surely he was born to be a swimming champion, right?
 Nonsense.
 Phelps hated water as a kid.
 But he had a problem at school.
 He had trouble concentrating and was constantly fidgety.
 When his paediatrician diagnosed him with ADHD, he was expected to take the drug, Ritalin.

-When Michael Phelps was in the sixth grade, he was fidgety and had trouble paying attention in the classroom.
-His paediatrician diagnosed him with ADHD and prescribed Ritalin.
 To burn off all of that excess energy that Phelps seemed to have, he was told to “swim it off.”

 Except for the fact that he hated water